dicksonawene-sketch/dicksonawene-sketch/README.md

 ### **Data Skills**

-- Data Cleaning & Preparation
+- Learning to clean and prepare datasets for analysis
-- PivotTables & Advanced Excel Functions
+- Practicing PivotTables & Excel formulas for smarter insights
-- Dashboard Design & Reporting
+- Designing simple, clear dashboards for reporting
-- Business Data Analysis
+- Exploring business data and real-world use cases

 ---